Pseudobiceros hancockanus: Habitat and distribution

 Pseudobiceros hancockanus lives in warm seas, sometimes on coral reefs, other times among coral fragments or stones.
 It has been observed near such places as Indonesia, Fiji, and Kenya.

 Diet

-It is thought to feed on small invertebrates that live in sponges in coral reefs rathen then eating the coral itself.
+It is thought to feed on small invertebrates that live in sponges in coral reefs rather than eating the coral itself.

 Behavior

 Pseudobiceros hancockanus can travel long distances, swimming by undulating the edges of its body.

 Reproduction

 Like other members of the genus Pseudobiceros, P. hancockanus is hermaphroditic with each individual able to function as either a male or female.
 Mating between two such worms involves penis fencing, as each worm tries to inject sperm into the other with one of its two stubby penises, while trying to avoid being inseminated itself.
 One explanation advanced for this behavior is that the female role entails more investment in the resulting fertilized eggs.
-Another possible explanation is that the duel awards mating advantage to the better of two dueling partners—so that penis duel's loser, becoming the "female," is compensated by creating offspring with genes even better than hers.
+Another possible explanation is that the duel awards mating advantage to the better of two dueling partners—so that the penis duel's loser, becoming the "female," is compensated by creating offspring with genes even better than hers.